======================================================================

 The party, now accompanied by Thaddeus, heads to Bartholomew's house,

 Pondicherry Lodge, Upper Norwood.
-As they enter the house, the worried
+As they enter, the worried

 housekeeper reveals that Bartholomew has locked himself in his